Setup and Print

 show = Dict("Reactive Power Capability" => false, "Active Power Capability Dual" => false)

-printGeneratorConstraint(system, analysis; fmt, show, repeat = 3)
+printGeneratorConstraint(analysis; fmt, show, repeat = 3)

-# Print data for specific generators
+Print data for specific generator:

 delimiter = " "